• Skip to primary navigation

 Because of its delicious flavors, paneer Pakoda is one of the most popular variants.
 This simple pakora recipe calls for paneer, gram flour (besan), and other simple spices.
 Serve these pakoras hot with your favorite chutney or ketchup.

-Whether it's monsoon, winter, or summer, we can't get enough of these addictive snack.
+Whether it’s monsoon, winter, or summer, we can’t get enough of this amazing snack.
 They are appropriate for any occasion and are popular with people of all ages.
 When we were kids, we loved paneer and aloo pakora the most!

 Ingredients

-Paneer: firm Indian cottage cheese is used for this recipe.
-This Indian cheese does not melt when cooked, and can be cut into pieces easily.
+Paneer: This recipe uses firm Indian cottage cheese.
+This cheese does not melt when cooked and can be cut into pieces easily.

 Gram flour (Besan): Besan is high in protein, fiber, and gluten-free.
-You will find this at the Indian grocery store.
+It can be found at the Indian grocery store.
 Grinding dried chana dal (Bengal gram) or split brown chickpeas (Kala chana) yields besan.

-Note: gram flour is made from split chickpeas (chana dal) and more fine than chickpea flour, which is made fro garbanzo beans.
+Note: gram flour is made from split chickpeas (chana dal) and more fine than chickpea flour, which is made from garbanzo beans.

 Spices: Spices add depth and flavor to the batter.
 Simple spices like turmeric powder, Kashmiri red chili powder, carom seeds (ajwain), asafoetida (hing), and salt are used in this recipe.